 Spring migration is long since over along the upper Texas coast (UTC).
 And what a migration it was: on the first Sunday in April, it was 40-something Fahrenheit, bone-chillingly cold by Texas standards.

-Nevertheless, in a mere two hours at Lafitte’s Cove, my friends and I saw four vireo and twelve warbler species (even a male Cerulean Warbler!), a few Indigo Buntings, several Blue Grosbeaks that disappeared soon after arriving, Orchard and Baltimore Orioles, and a Scarlet Tanager.
+Nevertheless, in a mere two hours at Lafitte’s Cove, my friends and I saw four vireo and at least eleven warbler species (even a male Cerulean Warbler!), a few Indigo Buntings, several Blue Grosbeaks that disappeared soon after arriving, Orchard and Baltimore Orioles, and a Scarlet Tanager.
 Though minor, it was the first fallout of spring migration and lasted an entire week.
 Nearly all of the migrating warbler species of the Central, Mississippi, and Atlantic flyways, including the Black-throated Blue Warbler, were observed by various birders over a span of two days that week at birding hotspots in Galveston and High Island.

 Summer Tanager at Lafitte’s Cove.